NVIDIA/cloud-native-docs/gpu-telemetry/dcgm-exporter.rst

 ************

 `DCGM-Exporter <https://github.com/NVIDIA/dcgm-exporter>`_ is a tool based on the Go APIs to `NVIDIA DCGM <https://developer.nvidia.com/dcgm>`_ that allows users to gather GPU metrics and understand workload behavior or monitor GPUs in clusters. `dcgm-exporter` is written in Go and exposes GPU metrics at an HTTP endpoint (``/metrics``) for monitoring solutions such as Prometheus.

-For information on the profiling metrics available from DCGM, refer to `this section <https://docs.nvidia.com/datacenter/dcgm/latest/dcgm-user-guide/feature-overview.html#profiling>`_ in the documentation.
+For information on the profiling metrics available from DCGM, refer to :external+dcgm:ref:`profiling` in the DCGM documentation.

 ..
 TODO: include a high-level diagram of the dcgm-exporter stack in Kubernetes